Eliminating Mold in the Home

 But it can be helpful to understand that mold is present all the time, whether in the air or living on household surfaces.
 Mold spores enter your home through open windows or doors, as well as through outdoor air intakes.
 They can even attach themselves to people and animals.

 The problem begins when these mold spores find a surface that encourages their growth, such as wet cellulose material.
 Cellulose is found in ceiling tiles, wood products, paints, wallpaper, insulation materials, drywall, carpet, fabric and upholstery.

 Mold of any kind, but especially black mold, thrives in moisture-rich environments.
 That is why the three most common spaces in your home where you find this invader are your basement, crawlspaces and showers.

-Begin by inspecting your home for any excess moisture or leaks, particularly in the three common areas.
-If leaks are found, consulting a professional such as STOP Restoration is the best and safest way to rid your home of black mold.
+To discover potential areas for mold growth, first begin by inspecting your home for any excess moisture or leaks, particularly in the three common areas: (wet basements, crawlspace, and showers).
+If leaks are found, consulting a professional like STOP Restoration is a smart decision to determine whether you have a black mold.

-Once any black mold issues are resolved, you can ward off further issues by placing a dehumidifier in the susceptible areas to prevent or slow the return of the black mold.
+Once any black mold issues are resolved, you can ward off further issues by placing a dehumidifier in the susceptible areas to slow down and prevent the return of the black mold.

 The STOP Restoration process for dealing with black mold in a home involves three steps: containment of the black mold, the reduction or elimination of moisture sources that are causing the black mold and, finally, the removal of all visible mold and of any contaminated materials.

-The reason why it is important to hire a professional such as STOP Restoration to handle any black mold issues in your home is to ensure the safety and health of your family.
+The reason why it is important to hire a professional such as STOP Restoration Port St. Lucie to handle any black mold issues in your home is to ensure the safety and health of your family.